Skip to main content

 Careful observation of the leadership styles of nurse leaders in an organization or community demonstrates that leadership styles are as diverse as the leaders who employ them.
 An astute nurse leader can observe the style of leaders in healthcare, as well as in other professions, and emulate their successes, while learning from their failures.

-Dr. Kimberly Gibbons, DNP, CNM, RN, CNL, CNE has been a nurse, nurse-midwife, nurse educator and clinical nurse leader for over 25 years.
-She has taught undergraduate and graduate nursing full time for the past 13 years.
-Currently, she serves as course coordinator for the advanced theory and collaborative and systems leadership in nursing courses in the graduate program at SNHU.
-Additionally, Dr. Gibbons is the coordinator and instructor for the CNL track of the MSN program at SNHU, and actively facilitates the CNL capstone experience with students and preceptors.
+Dr. Kimberly Gibbons, DNP, RN, CNM(ret), CNL, CNE has been a nurse, nurse-midwife, nurse educator and clinical nurse leader for over 30 years.
+She has taught undergraduate and graduate nursing for the past 20 years.
+Currently, Dr Gibbons serves as team lead, lead practicum coordinator, and nurse executive leadership instructor and coordinator for the graduate nursing program at SNHU.
 Dr. Gibbons holds a Doctorate in Nursing Practice from the University of New Hampshire and multiple specialty certifications in nursing education as well as clinical practice in nursing.

 Explore more content like this article